thatcherfreeman/utility-dctls/README.md

 **Highlight +Inf**: Highlights pixels with +infinity as at least one channel.

+## Bleach Bypass DCTL
+Applies a beach bypass look to the image.
+Expects a Linear image.
+Uses a custom Overlay implementation designed for Linear images.

+### DCTL Parameters
+**Saturation**: Indicates how saturated or desaturated the result should be.

+**Gamma**: Controls the contrast of the image.

+**Middle Gray**: Indicates the middle gray value that will be preserved.

 ## Clamp DCTL
 Clamps the code values of the current frame to the specified Min and Max values, such that for any `x`, we will then have `clamp_min <= x <= clamp_max`